weisjakedev/MSFT-Endpoint-Engineering/IAM/Tenant-Architecture/README.md

 Department-based groups use attribute-based rules:
 (Department equals "Executive")
 #### Administrative exceptions
-Admin and break-glass(emergency admin account) are excluded from dynamic group memberhsip.
-They use static membership to prevent unintended privilege propogation
+Global admin and break-glass(emergency global admin account) have their own security groups.
+They are excluded from ALL-EMP-SG with special dynamic membership rules.